 By Noah Bergam (V), Justin Li (V), and Aneesh Karuppur (V) June 18, 2020 On the evening of June 11, the Pingry community received an email from Head of School Matt Levinson and the Board of Trustees confirming that Mr. Jake Ross was fired from The...

 By Justin Li (V) In the last year-and-a-half, the departures of teachers such as Mr. Peterson, Ms. Taylor, and Mr. Thompson did not pass without controversy and speculation.
 Despite the uncertainty clouding most of these departures, it is undeniable that each one...

-Eva Schiller ‘21 is an assistant editor for the Pingry Record.
+Eva Schiller ‘21 is a senior assistant editor for the Pingry Record.
 She has been writing since freshman year and editing since sophomore year.
 She most enjoys writing and editing opinion articles, as they add a uniquely Pingry perspective to the paper.
 Her favorite things to do include writing poetry, eating candy corn, and enjoying scintillating conversations with the rest of the Record Staff at grind meetings.